 He is primarily a trial advocate with experience of several multi-week trials in the Employment Tribunals and Crown Court.
 Andrew has acted in over 30 whistleblowing cases.
 In his criminal practice, he enjoys complicated briefs with forensic detail.

 If legal assistance is required at an early stage, he is direct access qualified, and is able to assist in getting cases ready to win at trial and to give early sensible advice.
 Andrew works with other barristers if appropriate in high profile trials.

 Andrew has also undertaken courses in Abnormal Psychology and Personality Psychology at Oxford University, skills he uses to assess witnesses.
-These skills also assist with complicated psychiatric evidence, often on fitness to plead.
+These skills also assist with complicated psychiatric evidence, often in relation to fitness to plead.

 Prior to coming to the Bar, Andrew also worked as an investigative journalist for Private Eye magazine.
 He investigated Russian money laundering through LLP’s, MOD contracts in Saudi Arabia, whistleblowing stories, and much more.

-In 2014, Andrew Bousfield and Richard Brooks won the Paul Foot award for investigative journalism, for looking into bribery on a military contract in Saudi Arabia, which involved investigating money trails through several offshore jurisdictions.
-The matter is currently subject to an SFO investigation:
+In 2014, together with Richard Brooks, Andrew won the Paul Foot award for investigative journalism, for looking into bribery on a military contract in Saudi Arabia, which involved investigating money trails through several offshore jurisdictions.
+The matter is currently subject to an SFO investigation.

-In 2013, Andrew Bousfield and Richard Brooks involved the use of brass plate shell companies, LLP’s and company service providers to launder stolen Russian monies.
+In 2013, also with Richard Brooks, Andrew investigated the use of brass plate shell companies, LLP’s and company service providers to launder stolen Russian monies.

-In 2011, Andrew Bousfield and Dr Phil Hammond were runners up for the Martha Gellhorn international investigative journalism for an eight page special investigation in 2011 into NHS whistleblowers and the use of silencing gag clauses entitled, “Shoot the Messenger”.
+In 2011, Andrew and Dr Phil Hammond were runners up for the Martha Gellhorn international investigative journalism for an eight page special investigation in 2011 into NHS whistleblowers and the use of silencing gag clauses entitled, “Shoot the Messenger”.